AshokaShringla/SoftwareEngineeringProject/README.md

 ## Requirements

+- User can sign up
+- User can sign in
-- User can sign up, sign in, and sign out.
+- User can sign out.
+- User can add
+- User can delete
+- User can edit tasks on an hourly basis
+- User can edit tasks on a daily basis
-- User can add, delete, edit tasks hourly, daily, and monthly basis.
+- User can edit tasks on a monthly basis
-- User can share each task with others.
+- User can share each task with others
-- Notes in details can be seen under each task.
+- Notes in details can be seen under each task
 - Users can get push notifications
 - Users can see the calendar with all events associated with them on it